 The solution to the overwatering problem is to pull the plant gently from its pot and get rid of the soil attached to the roots.
 The rotted roots will look black and feel weak and mushy.

 Cut all affected roots.
 Then dust the roots with cinnamon or fungicide.
 After you do so repot your plant in new soil that has good drainage properties.
 A cactus mix will be great.
-Or you can make your own potting mix by mixing two parts of peat and one part of perlite or sand.
+Or you can make your potting mix by mixing two parts of peat and one part of perlite or sand.

 It is always important to accommodate your happy bean plant in soil that has good drainage properties.
-Because if you water your plant the right way, But the soil is very compacted that don’t allow for excess water to drains fast it will cause root rot too.
+Because if you water your plant the right way, But the soil is very compacted that doesn’t allow for excess water to drain fast it will cause root rot too.

 Overwatering is a serious problem and there is a chance that your plant will not make it if the root rot is severe.
 But repot your plant and hope for the best!

 I hope this is what causing your plant suffering.
 Because it is easy to fix.
 If you have been neglecting your plant without giving it a good soak of water, Don’t worry! a happy bean that is dying because drought will bounce back quickly.

 Reassess your watering schedule if you used to allow the soil to dry out completely most probably your happy bean is dying because of underwatering.

 Also, a happy bean that suffering from drought will have wilted and crispy leaves.
 Remember happy bean plant needs slightly moist but not soggy soil.
 You achieve such a sweat spot by watering your plant whenever the top inch of its soil is dry.